Ign555/Invoicer-V/README.md

 ## Minimal requierement

+Electricity ( very importent this one )
-A computer with Windows, Mac or Linux on it.
+A computer with Windows, Mac or Linux.
 If you use it with the sources, you should install Python 3.

 ## Use